Disease (Lady Gaga song): Critical reception

 "Disease" received acclaim from critics, who praised its production and Gaga's vocal performance.
 Journalists from Consequence named it the "Song of the Week" upon its release, describing it as a "four minute reminder that pop music is where so many elements of performance have the opportunity to coalesce."
-Robin Murray of Clash dubbed it as "lustful, salacious, and industrial" and considered the chorus one of her best choruses.
+Stephen Ackroyd of Dork found it "dark, dramatic and impossibly catchy".
+Clashs Robin Murray praised the chorus and described "Disease" as "lustful, salacious, and industrial".
 Evening Standards India Block praised the production, religious themes, and Gaga's vocals, deeming the track a "high gothic blast that's perfect for spooky season".
+The Independents Helen Brown similarly commended Gaga's vocals and the song's "compellingly wonky pace".
+Adam White from the same publication found the track "incredibly frenetic", and "really made by Gaga's snarling vocal".
+V magazine's Wong praised Gaga's "gorgeously powerful vocals" and the song's "thunderous beats".

-Pastes Sam Rosenberg wrote that "Disease" was an "exciting, promising" introduction to Mayhems thematic exploration of chaos, adding that its dark nature was engaging enough to keep the album's energy flowing.
-Helen Brown from The Independent praised Gaga's vocal performance and the song's "compellingly wonky pace".
-Beats Per Minutes JT Early wrote that the contrast between the song's "empowering" message and "clanging" production highlighted "darkness as a constant thing to overcome".
-Camp and O'Connor described the lyrics as "cliché" but praised the sound and production; the latter said that "Disease" was "her best in a long while".
+Stephen Daw of Billboard listed "Disease" as the ninth-best track on Mayhem and considered it a brooding dark-pop return to Gaga's "twisted pop origins".
+Pastes Sam Rosenberg wrote that it was an "exciting, promising" introduction to Mayhems thematic exploration of chaos, adding that its dark nature was engaging enough to keep the album's energy flowing.
+Beats Per Minutes JT Early thought that the contrast between the song's "empowering" message and "clanging" production highlighted "darkness as a constant thing to overcome".
+Slant Magazines Camp and O'Connor considered the lyrics generic but praised the sound and production; the latter said that "Disease" was "her best in a long while".

-Billboards Stephen Daw placed "Disease" at number nine in a ranking of Mayhems fourteen tracks, describing it as a "delirious pop banger".
-The song featured on 2024 year-end lists by Rolling Stone (17th) and The Guardian (18th).
-Brittany Spanos from the former publication called it a "thrilling and very welcome return to form" and a "sick and ferocious reminder that Gaga is one of one".
-Marcus Wratten of PinkNews placed it at number four in a ranking of Gaga's seven lead singles, deeming it "her most macabre lead offering since 2009's 'Bad Romance.
-"Disease" appeared in rankings of Gaga's discography by Vultures Kristen S. Hé (16 out of 170) and The Independents Adam White (30 out of 123).
+Rolling Stone ranked "Disease" as the 17th-best song of 2024, with Brittany Spanos calling it a "thrilling and very welcome return to form".
+The Guardian picked it as the 18th-best track of 2024; Ben Beaumont-Thomas dubbed it a "triumphant return to her core electro-pop sound".
+In a 2024 ranking of Gaga's seven lead singles, Marcus Wratten of PinkNews placed "Disease" at number four and praised its production.